First Year Experience at UCM

 - Getting to know the University of Central Missouri and Warrensburg

-This week starts with us helping you move in during Mule Haul on Sunday, Aug.
-16 and continues through Saturday, Aug.
-23. It's filled with various activities to help you get acclimated to life at UCM, meet new friends and learn your way around campus.
+This week starts on Sunday, Aug.
+14 and continues through Saturday, Aug.
+20. It's filled with various activities to help you get acclimated to life at UCM, meet new friends and learn your way around campus.

 The common reading program at UCM serves to engage all of our students and campus community in a shared, academically-driven experience.
 This initiative is intended to bring meaningful conversations on relevant, complex subjects beyond the classroom and into students' daily lives.
 The common reading program will culminate in a visit by the book's author to our campus in November.

 Academic Advising at UCM is housed within each of the four academic colleges and the Gateway Center for undecided students.